codemismatch/rubylearning/content/pages/tutorials/ruby-ri-tool.md

 - Use `::` for class methods (`Math::sqrt`).
 - If you provide only a method name (`ri length`) and multiple classes define it, `ri` lists all matches.

-`ri` displays formatted output generated from the same RDoc data that powers Ruby’s online API docs.
+`ri` displays formatted output generated from the same RDoc data that powers Ruby's online API docs.

 ### Generating docs with `rdoc`